The Nimble Trader – Weekly Markets Report for DIY Investor

 FINALLY FOR THIS WEEK:

-So with no great enthusiasm, I suppose I want the Conservative party to win by a clear majority simply because this will be best for my money, my business and my investments.
+So with no great enthusiasm, I suppose I want the Conservative party to win by a clear majority simply because getting Brexit done at long last will end the uncertainty and getting rid of the uncertainty surrounding Brexit will surely be best for my money, my business and my investments?

-I’ve just checked the odds at the bookies, right now the odds being offered on a Conservative majority are 11/10 and on a Labour majority 9/2.
-So the odds are on a Conservative victory.
+I’ve just checked the odds at the bookies Paddy Power, as of this Friday afternoon the odds being offered on a Conservative majority are 11/4 on (last week 5/2 on) and on a Labour majority 25/1 (last week 20/1).
+The odds offered on a hung Parliament are 12/5 (last week 9/4 )

 - Please do check out our website https://thenimbletrader.co.uk if you’ve not yet joined us and are interested in finding out what we offer.